lukependleton/tictactoe-server/README.md

+###TicTacToe Server
 This repo holds the contents for my testing TicTacToe server

-The idea behind this is to practice creating a basic web server.
+The idea behind this is to practice creating a basic api server.

-The TicTacToe game will be able to be played by the corresponding iOS shortcut that will communicate with it through api calls.
+The TicTacToe game will be able to be played by the corresponding iOS shortcut run on a phone that will communicate with it through api calls.

+##Endpoint Ideas
+beginGame
+selectTeam